Employee onboarding: how to do it in 4 simple steps

 Step 1: Hire top talent

 In order to onboard new hires, you have to actually hire them first.
-With the plethora of job posting sites online today, it can be time consuming to make sure you’ve covered all of the bases.
+With the plethora of job posting sites online today, it can be time-consuming to make sure you’ve covered all of hiring process bases, from applicant screening to background checks.
 Homebase’s free employee hiring tool makes posting jobs and finding the best candidates easy and quick.

 With Homebase hiring, you can create a job post in less than a minute.
 We even have pre-written, customizable job descriptions from which you can choose.
 Then you can post it to the top job boards—including Indeed, Zip Recruiter, Glassdoor, and more—for free.